-Picture this, we are approaching December, you signed up for a new gym membership at the start of the year, and have been there for a whopping 3 sessions.
+Picture this, you signed up for a new gym membership at the start of the year, and have been there for a whopping 3 sessions.
 Your motivation starts to diminish and evaporate as soon as you hit your first real roadblock.
 Sounds familiar?
 We’ve all been there at some point.

 All of us when stumbling onto our first obstacle.